Ghailen-Ben-Achour/Cpp-LibTorch-OpenCV-Torchvision/README.md

 ------
 ## CUDA

 The first step is to install the latest version of CUDA.
 This allows us to use the GPU in our experiments.
+You can download CUDA 11.4 [here](https://developer.nvidia.com/cuda-downloads).